FarronF/limerick-council-meetings/meetings/2023/12/07-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 12th October 2023.md

 Ms. Fennessy responded that the programme is a collaboration between the Department of Health

 and Department of Housing and Local Government.
-She informed the committee that the--- 3
+She informed the committee that the
+---
+3

 programme is funded by the Department of Health and operated by Age Friendly Ireland hosted in